Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation Skeletal muscle work under our control and are also known as voluntary muscles.
+Skeletal muscle work under our control and are also known as voluntary muscles.
 The muscle fibres are elongated, cylindrical, unbranched with alternating dark and light bands, giving them the striped or striated appearance.
 They possess many nuclei (multinucleate).
 For example, they occur in the biceps and triceps of arms and undergo rapid contraction.
-Incorrect

-Explanation Skeletal muscle work under our control and are also known as voluntary muscles.
+Skeletal muscle work under our control and are also known as voluntary muscles.
 The muscle fibres are elongated, cylindrical, unbranched with alternating dark and light bands, giving them the striped or striated appearance.
 They possess many nuclei (multinucleate).
 For example, they occur in the biceps and triceps of arms and undergo rapid contraction.

 -

-Question 82 of 12182.
-Question82.
-Which of the following statement about Smooth muscle is correct? - These muscles are spindle shaped with broad middle part and tapering ends.
+- These muscles are spindle shaped with broad middle part and tapering ends.

 - There is a single centrally located nucleus